top of page

 Thesis: Using C. elegans as a Drug-Discovery Model for PFIC3 Liver Disease

-Current Position: Research and Processing Technician at Acorn Biolabs
+Current Position: Lab Manager of Acorn Biolabs

 Yeonwha (Emilie) Song, Molecular Genetics MSc Student